-The Zine Awards will be awarded live and in person on September 14th as part of The Canzine Festival of Zines and Underground Culture held annually in Toronto at the Art Gallery of Ontario.
+The Zine Awards will be awarded live and in person as part of The Canzine Festival of Zines and Underground Culture.
+Date and location will be announced soon!

 We unfortunately cannot provide travel or accommodation funding for our nominees at this time.
 However if you plan to come to Canzine and accept your award in person, we can offer you a complimentary exhibitor table, hype up your appearance, give you some time to present at the Awards Ceremony and generally help you out.

 Each of the winners will receive a trophy, $100 cash, stickers to put on their zine indicated they are a winner and more.
 Should the judges deem one of the winning zines the Zine of the Year, the creator will win an additional $400!